Beijing–Zhangjiakou Railway: Commemoration and conservation

 In 1919, Zhan Tianyou died of disease in Hankou at age of 58.
-In commemoration of him, in 1922, the Chinese Engineers Society (中国工程师学会), together with the Association of Colleagues of Beijing-Suiyuan Railway (京绥铁路同人会) and other organisations, built a 3 m high bronze statue of him in the Qinglongqiao Station (青龙桥站).
+In commemoration of him, in 1922, the Chinese Engineers Society (中国工程师学会), together with the Association of Colleagues of Beijing-Suiyuan Railway (京绥铁路同人会) and other organisations, built a 3 m high bronze statue of him in the Qinglongqiao Station.
 In 1926, Zhan's wife Tan Juzhen died and was buried with him.
 In 1982, the Ministry of Railways of PRC, the Beijing Railway Administration, and the China Railway Society moved their tomb in Baiwanzhaung (百万庄) in west Beijing to a new burial ground behind the bronze statue in the Qinglongqiao Station.
 In 1995, the former Xizhimen Station was listed as Major Historical and Cultural Site of Beijing under the name of “Former Xizhimen Station of Peking-Suiyuan Railway”.
 In 2007, an industrial historical site survey team, organised by the Capital Museum and Beijing Daily, discovered along the Beijing–Zhangjiakou Railway over 100 historical sites.
-In 2009, in the third national archaeological survey, the Zhangjiakou Station, Xinbaoan Station (新保安站) and other former stations were listed as industrial historical sites.
+In 2009, in the third national archaeological survey, the Zhangjiakou Station, Xinbaoan Station and other former stations were listed as industrial historical sites.
 In the same year, the Capital Museum and cultural heritage committees of districts and counties along the Beijing–Zhangjiakou Railway made a joint application for listing the whole railway as national cultural heritage.
 In 2013, the section from Nankou to Badaling was designated as Major Historical and Cultural Site Protected at the National Level, with historical sites including buildings of the Nankou Station, remains of Nankou locomotive manufactory, the switchback, station buildings, staff accommodation and supervision office of the Qinglongqiao Station, and Zhan Tianyou's tomb and bronze statue.
 In 2016, reservation plans were drafted for remains of the Beijing–Zhangjiakou Railway that have been listed as Major Historical and Cultural Site Protected at the National Level and included in the third national cultural heritage survey.